 So!
 For the whipped cream topping you have a couple of options.

 I personally used a ready-to-whip plant-based double cream by Elmlea.
-It makes things super easy, requires next to no effort, and it has no strong taste that might take away from the banoffee flavors.
+It makes things super easy, requires next to no effort, and it has no strong taste that might take away from the banoffee flavours.
 It’s the closest thing I’ve found to dairy double cream!